Bill Bensley-designed explorer-tent suites, wellness as theatrical retreat.

 "Bill Bensley-designed explorer-tent suites, wellness as theatrical retreat."

-Capella Ubud, Bali sits within our broader Top 20 Hotels in Bali for a Wellness Retreat list.
-It scored an aggregate 9.7/10 across the three editorial criteria, competitive against the field but, on a wellness retreat-specific factors, the angle above is what earned its rank.
-For the alternatives in the same Bali neighbourhood, see Keliki, Ubud and adjacent.
-For a different city entirely, see the related lists below.
+Capella Ubud sits at #5 on our Top 20 Wellness Retreat Hotels list, the global ranking, and it also features on our Bali-specific wellness ranking.
+It scored an aggregate 9.7/10 across the three editorial criteria; on the wellness-specific factors, the design-led angle above is what earned its place.
+For more Ubud and Bali options, see the all-Bali list below; for a different setting entirely, see the related rankings.

 Editorial · #5 on the Top 20 Wellness Retreat Hotels 2026 list

-Api Jiwa restaurant runs the wellness-aligned dining; Mads Lange handles the formal dinner anchor with Indonesian-tradition cuisine.
-The Bensley design (the Bali jungle reinterpreted through the explorer-camp lens) is the structural difference from the more traditionally Balinese Mandapa or Como Shambhala; the tented architecture produces a different sensory register that some wellness guests prefer to the pavilion-based Bali properties.
-Best for the design-led Bali wellness stay where the tented architecture is part of the curriculum.
+Dining splits between Api Jiwa, an intimate Asian barbecue, and Mads Lange, the all-day venue named for a Danish spice trader.
+The Bensley design sets it apart from the more conventionally Balinese Mandapa or COMO Shambhala; the tented architecture produces a sensory register some guests prefer to the pavilion-based Bali properties.
+The honest caveat: this is theatre and design first, not a clinical medical spa, and the steep valley paths suit the mobile.
+Best for the design-led Bali wellness stay where the tented architecture is itself part of the experience.